chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 6. Explain current architecture.
 Does it use Microservices?
 7. What kind of authentication is used?
 Is it a custom solution?
 On Identity Server?

+Ktk

+1. How does your day look like?
+2. How you go about architecting a new application?
+3. How do you select a database?
+4. How do you distributing a database?
+5. How does request flow works in IIS?
+6. Explain clean architecture.
+What is use of SOLID & IoC here?
+7. How do you secure your APIs?
+How do you implement role based authorization in Web API?
+8. How can you pass parameters on-demand to a push API? ...lazy parameters!
+9. How concurrency works in relational database? => locks & isolation levels
+10. How do you make sure data consistency is maintained in a relational database without heavy use of locks?
+(Hint row number and timestamp)
+11. Repository, Unit of work and CQRS?
+12. How does garbage collector work?
+How does it know which objects to collect?
+Why use IDisposable?
+13. Very basic theoretical question on graph
+14. Implementation of simple dictionary with small number of backing buckets

+Ajn

+1. Experience
+2. Some technical challenge that you faced recently?
+3. How do you use Azure for deployment?
+4. Implementation of CI/CD?
+Tools used?
+5. Infrastructure as code?

 ### MCRCHP

 1. Current project, architecture & tech-stack